techgnosis/loki-twitter/README.md

 GEL stands for Grafana Enterprise Logs.
 GEL is the paid version of Loki with many features that large companies use, such as out-of-the-box authn/authz and a GUI for speed of initial onboarding.

 # Scripts
+Use `stream.py` to stream Tweets into either Loki, GEL, or Grafana Cloud Logs. `stream.py` relies on environment variables which are defined at the beginning of the script and explained below.

+Use `test-loki.sh` or `test-cloud-or-gel.sh` to insert the data from `test-data.json` into either Loki or GEL.
+Both scripts use the same environment variables as `stream.py`.

 Use `time_in_ns.sh` to get current timestamps for insertion into `test-data.json` so you can find them in Loki or GEL without setting a huge time range.
-The timestamps that are in there as you read this are probably old.
+The timestamps that are in `test-data.json` as you read this are dated far back in the past.

-Use `test-loki.sh` or `test-gel.sh` to insert the data from `test-data.json` into either Loki or GEL.

-Use `stream.py` to stream Tweets into either Loki, GEL, or Grafana Cloud Logs. `stream.py` relies on environment variables which are defined at the beginning of the script and explained below.

 # How to run